Skip to content

 • You can contribute to the Health Care FSA even if you don’t enroll in a Rivian medical plan.

 • Use it or lose it.
 Be sure to estimate your expenses carefully.
-You’ll forfeit any unused money in your Dependent Care FSA at the end of the year, and you’ll be able to carry over only $640 from your Health Care or Limited Purpose FSA from this year to next year.
+You’ll forfeit any unused money in your Dependent Care FSA at the end of the year, and you’ll be able to carry over only $680 from your Health Care or Limited Purpose FSA from 2026 to 2027.

 • You can’t stop or change your contributions during the year unless you have a qualifying life event.